 - salt and pepper to taste

 - Heat the coconut oil in a large pot.
 Add the onions and sauté for 2-3 minutes, until softened.
 Add the garlic and cook for an extra 2 minutes.

 - Add the mushrooms and cook for a few minutes until browned and tender.
 Season with salt and freshly ground pepper.

 - Meanwhile, in a high-speed blender, blend the drained cashews with the can of coconut milk until very smooth and creamy.

 - Brazilians like to serve stroganoff with rice and potato sticks (like these), but this creamy dish can also be served over cooked noodles.

-- Mixed mushrooms, thinly sliced leeks, chopped hearts of palm, or mock meat also work well to keep this a vegan recipe.
+- Besides mushrooms, other vegetables such as zucchini (courgette), carrots, leeks, hearts of palm, or mock meat also work well to keep this a vegan recipe.

 - The same sauce can be used with chicken, beef, or shrimp.